ArnaudBuchholz/reserve/doc/testing ui5/Serving and probing tests.md

   }
 }
 ```
+*Endpoint generation helper*

-## Probing the tests
+## Declaring the tests

+Now that the basic services are implemented, we can consider **extracting the tests** to execute.

-Most of UI5 projects have a similar test structure. one page called `webapp/test/testsuite.qunit.html`.
-Its content is pretty short since it is used to declare what are the test pages contained in the project.
+Most of UI5 projects have a similar testing structure : the page called `webapp/test/testsuite.qunit.html` acts as an entry point.
+Its content **declares the test pages** contained in the project and it includes the `qunit-redirect` module which will bootstrap a **web test runner** provided by UI5.

+> One big projects, it is recommended to split the OPA tests pages *(one per journey)*.
+One pattern is to write a json file (named `AllJourneys.json`) containing the journeys' names and declare as many test pages as needed.

 ```html
 <!DOCTYPE html>